ezdes/homeworkss/README.md

-# homeworkss
+# homework23
-Repo for homeworks
+# Abstract classes and methods